photonmaster/scymnus/README.md

 A model itself can also have meta-properties.
 Two properties are avaliable at model level: `name` and `description`

-Each field can have each own properties.
+Each field can have its own properties.
 The following field properties can be used:
 - description
 - min
 - max